reata/sqllineage/README.md

 ```

 ### Verbose Lineage Result
-And if you want to see lineage result for every SQL statement, just toggle verbose option
+And if you want to see lineage for each SQL statement, just toggle verbose option
 ```
 $ sqllineage -v -e "insert into db1.table1 select * from db2.table2; insert into db3.table3 select * from db1.table1;"
 Statement #1: insert into db1.table1 select * from db2.table2;